Reynold82/markdown-portfolio/_includes/04-lists.md

+---
-Emojis are fun ✨, like my hobbies :smile: , i love that :heart:
+Emojis are fun ✨, like my hobbies 😃 , i love that ❤️
 * Enjoy the day whit my son 👶
-* Futbol! :soccer:
+* Futbol! ⚽
-  * Play,
+  * Play, 📺
-  * See matches,
+  * See matches, 🏃
-  * Pro Evolution Soccer :video_game:
+  * Pro Evolution Soccer 🎮
-* Draw :pencil2:
+* Draw ✏️

+---